prologin/camisole/doc/faq.rst

 ----------------------------

 It means *straitjacket*, because we restrain what the programs can do.
-In french, « Ça m'isole » means "It isolates me", it's a fun nod to our isolation backend, isolate_.
+In French, « Ça m'isole » means "It isolates me", it's a fun nod to our isolation backend, isolate_.

 .. _isolate: https://github.com/ioi/isolate